Ashu-hub/All-About-Java/JavaMemoryManagement.md

 ## CMS Garbage Collector:-

-	The Concurrent Mark Sweep (CMS) implementation uses multiple garbage collector threads for garbage collection. esigned for applications that prefer shorter garbage collection pauses, and that can afford to share processor resources with the garbage collector while the application is running.
+	The Concurrent Mark Sweep (CMS) implementation uses multiple garbage collector threads for garbage collection.
+	Designed for applications that prefer shorter garbage collection pauses, and that can afford to share processor resources with the garbage collector while the application is running.

 	To enable the CMS Garbage Collector, we can use the following flag: java -XX:+UseParNewGC -jar Application.java